 Improves Health Of Heart

 Many nutrients in watermelon prove to be beneficial for heart health.
-Lycopene is a compound also found in watermelon.
+For example, lycopene is a compound also found in watermelon.
 It can help lower cholesterol and blood pressure.
 Also, nitric oxide helps your blood vessels expand.
 That results in lowering blood pressure.
 Besides, an amino acid in watermelon- citrulline, may increase nitric oxide levels in the body.

 A few studies suggest that this fruit possess anti-cancer effects.
-It contains compounds like cucurbitacin E and lycopene.
+It is because it contains compounds like cucurbitacin E and lycopene.
 Both of these compounds help prevent certain kinds of cancer.
 However, the results of this study are mixed.
 Hence, it is debatable to prove that watermelon helps prevent cancer.

-Inflammation is one of the primary reasons to cause of chronic diseases.
+Inflammation is one of the primary reasons causes of chronic diseases.
 Watermelon is also rich in anti-inflammatory antioxidants like lycopene and vitamin C. Thus, watermelons can help reduce the risk of chronic diseases and oxidative stress.

 Helpful In Preventing Muscle Degeneration